DEv009nkt/demo_project/README.md

 # demo_project
-this is a demo project maybe i will delete it soon
+this is a demo project maybe i may delete it soon just learning git